-T-RIP uses a common term called a queue that is what the basic printer driver and workflow is called.
-You can create a number of "queues" and each can have their own features, printer drivers, film sizes, and print modes.
-In most cases you will just be creating one queue in T-RIP.
+T-RIP uses a common term called a Queue that is what the basic printer driver and workflow is called.
+You can create a number of "Queues" and each can have their own features, printer drivers, film sizes, and print modes.
+In most cases you will just be creating one Queue in T-RIP if you only have one printer.

 The following configuration setup may vary slightly depending on your computer operating system and your inkjet printer model.
+All of these settings can be changed later inside of T-RIP.